angular/angular/aio/content/tutorial/toh-pt0.md

 ## Summary

-*   You created the initial application structure using the Angular CLI
+*   You created the initial application structure using `ng new`.
 *   You learned that Angular components display data
 *   You used the double curly braces of interpolation to display the application title